nqpz/indirectassassin/README.md

 Authors
 -------

-See the file AUTHORS.txt
+See the file AUTHORS.md

 Copyright
 ---------

-See the file COPYRIGHT.txt
+See the file COPYRIGHT.md

 Changelog
 ---------

-See the file CHANGELOG.txt
+See the file CHANGELOG.md

 Bugs
 ----

-See the file BUGS.txt
+See the file BUGS.md

 Version